arnaudroger/blog/_posts/2017-02-24-jooq-one-to-many.md

 ## StackOverflow

-Let's have a look at that [question](http://stackoverflow.com/questions/23329127/jooq-pojos-with-one-to-many-and-many-to-many-relations) posted 2 years ago.
+Let's have a look at this [question](http://stackoverflow.com/questions/23329127/jooq-pojos-with-one-to-many-and-many-to-many-relations) posted 2 years ago.

 The class is as follow